vmbx/writeups/2025/DownUnderCTF 2025/rev/godot/readme.md

 After looking into Godot, I found a way to extract the encrypted key from the program’s bytes.
 This video helped a lot:
 https://www.youtube.com/watch?v=fWjuFmYGoSY

+Firstly lookup in strings "Condition \"fae.is_null()\" is true.
+Returning: false", and select length 52.
+After wait until anylsis is fully complete.
+Open the function with decompile and look for `uVar1 = (&DAT_143f78540)[lVar9];`, the encryption key is inside "DAT_143f78540".
+After we can copy the hex bytes.
+`52d066de1115fc479e53fcf821715ad7db73e12df7e557833712136b4ff7529e`.

 Following the steps, the encrypted key showed up as hex bytes.
 Using the tool [gdsdecomp](https://github.com/GDRETools/gdsdecomp), I input the encrypted key along with the executable to decompile the game scripts.

 After that, I installed Godot Engine and imported the game files to explore the project.